PapaPeach/TF2-Hud-Reference/2-LISTS/Animlist.md

 SpyWarningFlash |
 SpyWarningFlashLoop |
 SpyWarningFlashEnd |
-HudReadyPulse |
-HudReadyPulseLoop |
-HudReadyPulseEnd |
-RespecEarnedPulse |
+HudReadyPulse | Pulses the ready up instructions in tournament or MVM mode HudReadyPulseLoop | Loops for HudReadyPulse HudReadyPulseEnd | Ends the ready up pulse when player is ready RespecEarnedPulse |
 RespecEarnedPulseLoop |
 RespecEarnedPulseEnd |